ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 | Measurement (single) | Single value and unit | 256gb |
 | Measurement (range) | Value unit and minimum/maximum values | 20-25cm|

-You can use many attributes identifiers as well as fields identifiers in the URL alias pattern field.
+You can use many attributes identifiers and fields identifiers in the URL alias pattern field.

 Having keyword-rich URLs also improves the product's visibility in search engine results and boosts the page's ranking in search results.

 ## Create custom URL

 You can create custom URL for each product.
-Customized URLs are easy to remember, help with SEO optimization and reduce bounce rates on the website.
+Customized URLs are memorable, help with SEO optimization and reduce bounce rates on the website.
-It improves the user experience - you can understand what the product is about just by reading the link.
+It improves the user experience - you can understand what the product is about by reading the link.

 To do it, follow the steps: